Xiuhui-Yang/QLSC600_Module6/readme.md

-This is the assignment repo of QLSC600 Module 6 of Xiuhui Yang
+This is the assignment repo of QLSC600 Module 6 of Xiuhui Yang.